HaskellMN/www.haskellmn.org/posts/2015-05-13-may-haskellmn-meetup.md

 author: <a href="http://kyle.marek-spartz.org/">Kyle Marek-Spartz</a>
 ---

-The March HaskellMN Meetup will be *Tuesday*, May 19, 2015, 7-9 pm at [GovDelivery](http://www.govdelivery.com/) on the sixth floor of the Hamm Building (408 St Peter St, St Paul, MN 55102).
+The May HaskellMN Meetup will be *Tuesday*, May 19, 2015, 7-9 pm at [GovDelivery](http://www.govdelivery.com/) on the sixth floor of the Hamm Building (408 St Peter St, St Paul, MN 55102).